A hilarious temptation of the Reverend Billy Graham.

 Billy: (Continues to stand motionless, wide-eyed.)

 God: Now I’m going to give you the “short test” on our Evaluation of Consciousness examination.
 Only one short-answer question.
 You ready?

 God: I picked this one because you seem so enamored of America, the land of the free and the brave.
 (Smirking.)
 Be careful of this one Billy—you got a lot riding on this response.
 Is the apparent success of the United States in the World of Nations more attributable to its entrepreneurial spirit or greed?
 It’s best to go with your first instinct—don’t over-think it.

 Billy: Entrepreneurial spirit.

 God: So much for that theory.
 Sorry my brother.
-Reaching for an emerging computer printout.
+(Reaching for an emerging computer printout.)
 Let’s see what your next go-round will be.
-Hmmmm.
-Tenth century, third wife to a Muslim shopkeeper in Islamabad.
+Hmmm … tenth-century, third wife to a Muslim shopkeeper in Islamabad.

-St. Peter walking up to God: I’m back.
+St. Peter: (Walks up to God.)
+I’m back.
 Any interesting people while I was gone?

 God: Billy Graham.

 St. Peter: Go on … for real?